pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2a-onprem.md

 1. (Optional) Create the Streams Runner environment variables.

     Tip: Although the variables are not required, the documentation refers to them for convenience.
 If you do not set the environment variables, you must use the full paths when you run the sample applications.
-    1. Go to the `samples` directory in the expanded toolkit and run the `streams-runner-env.sh` command to set up environment variables for the runner:
+    1. Go to the `examples` directory in the expanded toolkit and run the `streams-runner-env.sh` command to set up environment variables for the runner:
     ```bash
     cd com.ibm.streams.beam-<runner-version>/examples
     . bin/streams-runner-env.sh